wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 about Toastmasters.
 We talked about Yu-Life.
 We talked about career, and we talked about family.

-Later, I became her mentor.

-After this long talk, you feel it is easier to give her feedback.
+After this long talk, I became her mentor, and I find it is easier to give her feedback.
 When Lanlan told me she was busy and had no time to prepare a speech.
-I knew that she had fear and insisted she get on to the stage.
+I knew that she had fear and insisted she get on to the stage anyway.

 Gradually, Lanlan begins to show her great talent as a public speaker.
 Her Icebreaker talks about stories connected with the number of her member ID.